 9.1 Call Back

-Whenever an employee is ordered by the department head, or designee, to return to duty following the termination of the employee's normal work shift and departure from the work site, the employee shall receive a minimum payment of three (3) hours at the overtime rate or overtime compensation for the actual time worked, whichever is greater.
+Whenever an employee is ordered by the Department Head, or designee, to return to duty following the termination of the employee's normal work shift and departure from the work site, the employee shall receive a minimum payment of three (3) hours at the overtime rate or overtime compensation for the actual time worked, whichever is greater.
 Time worked for which the employee is entitled to compensation shall include reasonable travel time to and from the employee's residence.
 For purposes of computing statutory overtime, only time actually worked and travel time shall be considered.
 The remaining time shall be considered non‑statutory overtime.
 The County shall not pay an employee for more than one call back during the same period of time.
 The County shall not pay an employee for call back pay, standby pay, and phone work pay during the same period of time.

-9.2 Phone And VPN Work
+9.2 Phone and VPN Work

 With the County’s approval, an employee may be called upon to resolve work related problems by telephone or by the use of a virtual private network (VPN) without returning to the work site.
 The time spent actually on the phone or working via VPN shall be treated as time worked.
 Compensation for this work shall be a minimum of one (1) hour of overtime compensation for any and all telephone calls received or made or VPN work performed within that one (1) hour period.
 In the event a later telephone call is received after the prior one hour of telephone work time, and the call required the employee to again resolve work-related problems by telephone or VPN work, the employee shall be paid for an additional one hour of overtime compensation for all telephone calls received within that next hour.
 Phone and VPN work performed during a regularly scheduled telecommuting assignment is not eligible for payment under this Article.
 The County shall not pay an employee for call back pay, standby pay, and phone work pay during the same period of time.

 An employee who is released from duty and assigned by the County to be on standby, shall be eligible for standby premium pay.
 Standby duty assignment requires that an employee designated by the County, be ready to respond immediately, be reachable by telephone, be able to report to work within a specified period of time, and refrain from activities which might impair the employee’s ability to perform assigned duties.
-Employees assigned to standby shall be compensated at the rate of $4.50 per hour for every hour assigned to standby with a minimum eight (8) hour standby assignment.
+Employees assigned to standby shall be compensated at the rate of five dollars and thirty cents ($5.30) per hour for every hour assigned to standby with a minimum eight (8) hour standby assignment.
 Standby time is not to be construed as work time.
 In no case shall an employee continue to receive standby pay once called back to work, or while guaranteed call back minimum is paid.
 The County shall not pay an employee for call back pay, standby pay, and phone work pay during the same period of time.

 9.4 Shift Differential